Choosing to adopt a child and becoming part of the adoption community will change your life forever.

 This is a good time to begin thinking about finances.
 Read more about funding your adoption.
 (And remember that it is very inexpensive to adopt from the foster care system.)

-If you’re working with an agency, they will arrange your home study.
-Independent hopeful adoptive parents will need to find a licensed social worker to perform the home study, and your attorney may have recommendations.
+If you’re working with an agency, they may help you in arranging your home study.
+Independent, hopeful adoptive parents will need to find a licensed social worker to perform the home study; your attorney may have recommendations.
 Adoption.com can connect you with a home study professional in your area.
-Click here to make a request for contact.

 With or without an agency working for you, active participation in your adoption may speed up the process and keep you busy and focused.
 Particularly if you’re hoping to adopt domestically, putting the word out with friends and family that you are hoping to adopt can be the first step, and there are many things you can do to increase the likelihood of a match or being selected by an expectant parent considering adoption.